Live out Sunday all week long with the RESPOND GUIDE.

 CONSIDER

-Read this week's text.
+Read this week's text aloud as a family.
 You might be tempted to skip this step, but it's the most crucial part of your time together

 .